 You had a procedure called liver biopsy.
-A doctor used a special needle to remove a small piece of tissue from your liver.
+A healthcare provider used a special needle to remove a small piece of tissue from your liver.
 Then it was examined for signs of damage or disease.
 A liver biopsy is ordered after other tests have shown that your liver is not working properly.
 You may also have a liver biopsy when liver disease is suspected, to determine whether there is too much iron in the liver, or to rule out cancer.

-Remove the bandage covering the biopsy site 48 hours after the procedure.
+- Remove the bandage covering the biopsy site 48 hours after the procedure.

-Don't shower for 24 hours after the biopsy.
+- Don't shower for 24 hours after the biopsy.
 If you wish, you may wash yourself with a sponge or washcloth.
 When you are able to shower, don't scrub the site.
 Gently wash the area and pat it dry.

 Make a follow-up appointment as directed by our staff.

-Call your doctor immediately if you have any of the following:
+Call your healthcare provider immediately if you have any of the following:

 - Sudden or increased shortness of breath

 - Yellow eyes or skin

 - Increasing redness, tenderness, or swelling at the biopsy site

 - Increasing pain, with or without activity, in the liver or belly area, or pain shooting to the right shoulder